pubnub/pubnub-mcp-server/resources/sdk_docs/go_publish-and-subscribe.md

 `
 ```

-If the interval message exceeds ~30 KB, extra fields are omitted and here_now_refresh: true is included; call hereNow to get full user list.

 #### Wildcard subscribe to channels

-Requires Stream Controller add-on, one-level wildcard only (a.*).
-Wildcard grants/revokes must match the same one-level pattern.
+Requires Stream Controller add-on (Enable Wildcard Subscribe).
+One-level wildcard only (a.*).
+The * refers to any portion after the dot.
+Grants/revokes respect one-level wildcards; a.b.* or * are treated as literal names if used beyond one level.

 ```
 1

 ```

 #### Subscribing with state

-Requires Presence and a stable UUID set for the client.
+Requires Presence add-on.
+Always set a stable UUID for the user/device; persist it.

 ```
 1

 ```

 #### Subscribe to a channel group